Corey Keller MD, PhD

 B.S IN BIOPSYCHOLOGY

 Jade Truong received her bachelor’s degree in Biopsychology from the University of California, Santa Barbara in 2018.
-She has worked in several different clinical settings, from providing ABA services to individuals with autism to administering EEGs and neurofeedback training to many patient populations.
-Some of the patient populations included those with depression and anxiety, ADHD, post-traumatic stress disorder, insomnia, or brain injuries.
-Her research interests include neuroplasticity and brain network changes in response to mental health treatments and all things neuroscience within the intersection of the physical and the abstract.
-She has extensive experience managing NIMH grants and clinical trials.
-During her free time, Jade enjoys playing with her two cats, Uzi and Miya, reading, yoga & boxing, and spending time with family and friends.
+She has worked in several different clinical settings, from providing ABA services for individuals with autism to administering EEG and neurofeedback to patients with depression, anxiety, insomnia, ADHD, PTSD, and TBI.
+She has extensive experience managing grants, clinical trials, and clinical operations.
+Outside of the lab, Jade enjoys spending time with her three cats - Uzi, Miya & Nomi - reading, watching sports, and spending time with family and friends.

 POSTDOCS